How Much Should a Rebrand Cost?

 When most people, and even business owners, think of a “brand,” they think of the visual aspects of their business.
 That means their logo, website, and any other identity materials, from pamphlets to business cards.

 Building your brand, or rebranding it, starts here—mainly because it’s the cheapest part of the process.
-You can find freelance contractors on sites like Upwork who will redesign your logo and other visual elements for less than $1,000.
-But this is on the lower end, and as with most things, you get what you pay for.
+You can find freelance contractors on sites like Upwork who will redesign your logo and other visual elements for less than $1,000, or get designing by yourself with an automated logo designer tool for much less than that.

 Ryan Hussey, founder of Seahawk Media in Boston, says that his firm charges $1,000 to $2,000 for a microsite, and upwards of $5,000 for a full-fledged site, depending on the number of pages.
 Many hosting providers have a service, such as GoDaddy Pro (where Seahawk Media is listed), for businesses to hire freelancers to helm their rebrand for a similar price.